-Many times, while checking the value created in digitalization projects we are just looking at the price of the device or asset instead of the TCO in smart solutions.
-But is the price of the IoT device the only cost you need to pay for in a solution?
+Many times, while evaluating the value created in digitalization projects, it is easy to just look at the price of the device or asset instead of the total cost of ownership (TCO).
+But is the price of the IoT device the only cost you need to pay for?

-There are many things to do before data starts to stream to a service and we must not forget about the things to be done during the whole life cycle of a service.
-The device needs to be installed, connected to a service, paired with a service, managed, maintained, updated, and many other things during its life cycle.
-Hence it is critical to consider the total cost of ownership – TCO in smart solutions instead of just the hardware.
+While some solutions are easily deployable and scalable, there are many things to consider before data starts to stream into a service.
+We must not forget about the things to be done during the whole life cycle of a service.
+The devices need to be installed, connected, and paired to a service, maintained, and updated, among other things, during the lifecycle.
+This is why it is important to consider the TCO in smart solutions.

 TCO in smart solutions: what to consider?

 Below, we consider and present the most important factors affecting the TCO in smart solutions for buildings and offices.
 Actually, the TCO in smart solutions is a bit like an iceberg – there are a lot more things than meets the eye.

-Pre-configuration & security
+Pre-configuration & security cost

 Later on, changes in the device network do not need any manual configuration of devices or human interaction as you can just take the device, move it to a new place, and again, make sure it is getting a connection to another device.
-Simply put, the rerouting of data is done automatically by the MESH technology.
+Simply put, the rerouting of data is done automatically by the mesh technology.
 When these are lacking the manual work and human interactions as well as human error will increase adding substantially to the total cost of ownership.

-Installation tools & training
+Installation & training

 Device management & maintenance

 Now we are at the point to get the data to the service.
 But how to manage and maintain IoT devices in the future?
 To avoid physical visits at a site remote device management is needed.
-Through device management, it is possible to check if the device is working, make configurations, group devices, firmware updates, etc. All this remotely.
-For a massive number of devices.
+Through device management, it is possible to check if the device is working, make configurations, group devices, firmware updates, and so on.
+All this is done remotely, for a massive number of devices.
 All these together give a set of tools to make the operation of devices very easy during the whole life cycle.